jasperol/MLinPractice/Documentation.md

 Please see corresponding files 'feature plots' and 'plot images' to view the code and .png files respectively.

 The features with the most significant division between viral and non-viral, is the day of the week that the tweet was posted.
-So
+From the plot one can see that posting on weekends makes a tweet much more likely to be viral.

 ### Interpretation